Eric106/ddns-cloudflare/README.md

 └── config.json
 ```
 Just follow the console prompts to configure the access token, zones and records to update.

+> `NOTE ✅` :
+At selection of zones and records to update, you can use ranges (5-8 -8 5-) or list of items to select ( 5,6,7,8 )

 ```txt
         ╔╦╗╔╦╗╔╗╔╔═╗
          ║║ ║║║║║╚═╗